ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 Sites upgrading from a previous version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Execute jobs VIRTLIB, VIRTCIL and VIRTSSL to create a new VIRT457.SUBLIB.
+Execute jobs VIRTLIB, VIRTCIL and VIRTSSL to create a new VIRTvrr.SUBLIB.
 Change your VIRTEL execution JCL to reference the new sublibrary You can retain your existing VSAM files.

 Sites using VIRTEL Web Access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^